An Ocean-Lover’s Dream: Working as a Nurse at Sea

 Yacht nursing is a lesser-known specialty that you may not be aware of but may be pleased to know exists.
 These nurses can travel almost anywhere, from the South Pacific to Hawaii, to the Caribbean.
 Because yachts are smaller and have less staff than cruise ships, in addition to providing medical care yacht nurses may also be asked to assist with other tasks such as service and maintenance.
 Because medical care and monitoring are not needed the whole time, assisting the other crew is another job duty.
 Moreover, in case of evacuation, a yacht nurse may need to assist with getting passengers to lifeboats or other vessels.

-Those interesting in yacht nursing should remember that they are considered staff, i.e. part of the crew.
+Those interested in yacht nursing should remember that they are considered staff, i.e. part of the crew.
 This means they may need to share small living quarters with other crew members and work beyond what is considered "nursing duties".
 However, the ability to travel, experience new places, and meet new people is enough to attract nurses into the field of yacht nursing.

 Responsibilities of Nurses Working on Boats and Ships